 If you create maps of your garden, this is a great time to take a look back at your maps, and make sure you added everything in that you planted, or to make changes if you moved plants around, etc. while this information is still fresh in your memory.
 Notes of what worked well, what didn’t, what you would like to grow again, or didn’t like for flavor, all these things are valuable information to file away for next year to make it easier to remember this year’s gardening experience.

-3. Remove all Plants
+3. Remove All Plants

-Pull up or cut down any and all plants that are left and, either leave then on the ground to decompose, add them to the compost pile, or, if the are any plants that are diseased, burn them or thrown them in the garbage.
+Pull up or cut down any and all plants that are left and, either leave them on the ground to decompose, add them to the compost pile, or, if the are any plants that are diseased, burn them or thrown them in the garbage.
 Do not compost any plants that are diseased or weeds that have gone to seed.
 Adding weeds that have gone to seed to your compost pile may cause you have a bumper crop of weeds in your garden next year!
-A properly heated compost pile will kill seeds from heirloom plants, but, we don’t usually risk it.
-Avoid leaving any old heirloom fruits or vegetables including squash, pumpkins, cucumbers, melons, etc… in the garden, or you will have these heirloom plants coming up all over the place next Spring.

 4. Add Amendments